cammytown/barton-link/README.md

 Under heavy development.

+# Barton Link
+## Search and filter your revelations.

 Barton Link is a tool for writers to organize excerpts of writing before (and after) they have been used in a writer's larger work.

 Setup